History of the Jews in Omaha, Nebraska

 The history of the Jews in Omaha, Nebraska, goes back to the mid-1850s.

 The Jewish community in Omaha, Nebraska, has made significant cultural, economic and social contributions to the city.
 The first Jewish settlers came to the city shortly after it was founded in 1856.
 The most numerous Jewish immigrants were from eastern Europe and the Russian Empire.
 They arrived in four waves of immigration to the US in the late 19th and early 20th centuries.
 Immigrants were active in working class and socialist politics, especially during the 1920s and 1930s.
 Others established themselves as merchants and businessmen in the city.
 The Jewish community supported philanthropy and created important cultural and charitable institutions.
 Born to socialist parents in Omaha, renowned Jewish feminist author Tillie Olsen worked when she was young in the meatpacking plants and helped organize unions.
 The Jewish youth organization Aleph Zadik Aleph was established by immigrants in Omaha.

 Today there are many Jewish families who have lived in Omaha for four generations.
 These families have followed the expansion of the city to the west, with the center of their residential areas and synagogues having moved from Downtown Omaha and the Near North Side to the West Omaha suburbs.
 New Jewish immigrants have come to the city from Russia and Eastern Europe since the 1980s.
 Historically Omaha served as a point of migration for Jewish Americans who moved on to other cities.
-Today people from across the country can recall Omaha in their family histories.
+Today people from across the country can trace Omaha in their family histories.